sanadhis/IST-ML-Project1/README.txt

 4. For PRI_JET_NUM = 3, remove features: [11, 15, 18, 20, 22, 28].
 From these 4 subgroups, we devide again each subgroup into two subsets based on outliers on DER_MASS_MMC.
 So at the end, we have 8 subsets of data to obtain a model each.
-We define this step directly in both implementations.py and run.py.
+We define this step directly in both implementations.ipynb and run.py.
 In run.py, it is described on create_subsets() and remove_features() functions.

 ### Features Processing and Generation